How to use the Fulfillment Page

 Location Summary

 The location summary answers “where am I delivering what?” or "how to pack the truck".
 It is an aggregate report of all the products that you are harvesting and where they go within the search parameters (set by the filters described below).
-It looks like this:
+The on-screen version looks like this:

-The filters work exactly the same as the Daily Summary but the output displayed is different.
+The filters work exactly the same as the Pick List but the output displayed is different.
 The location summary groups products ordered by location, gives you a number of orders for a given date, and further lists the specific products and quantities ordered.

-Again, you can export a CSV file of this report if needed.
+Again, you can export a PDF or CSV file of this report if needed.

 Sign-in Sheets

 Sign-in sheets answer “who needs to pick-up/be delivered what?”
-It looks like this:
+On the browser, the report looks like this:

-Again, the filters are the same for this page as those above but there are a couple of additional features here.
-One is that in addition to a CSV export, you can also export to PDF.
 The PDF has a summary cover page which lists orders per distribution location and then the full list of customers for that location and what they need to pick-up.
 This export is best for the traditional CSA model.
-See the next section, Packing Sheets, for a view that is more helpful for custom-packed boxes.

 Packing Sheets

 Packing sheets are designed for packing orders–especially ones with standard items–and answering the question, “what do I put in this customer’s box?"
-The page looks like this:
+The page on the browser looks like this:

 The filters for packing sheets are the same as for the above pages.